12 Top-Rated Tourist Attractions in Ulm

-The old imperial city of Ulm, idyllically situated on the left bank of the River Danube and founded in 850 AD, is the economic and cultural center of Upper Württemberg and the starting point of the Upper Swabian Baroque Highway.
-The city's two greatest claims to fame are Ulm Minster, which boasts the tallest church steeple in the world — it stands at an impressive 162 meters in height - and the birthplace of Albert Einstein, a fact commemorated in the unique Einstein-Fountain.
-Also of note are numerous theatrical, opera, and dance performances, a first-rate professional orchestra, as well as many festivals, such as the famous Fishermen's Jousting tournament.
+The old imperial city of Ulm, on the left bank of the River Danube and founded in AD 850, is the economic and cultural center of Upper Württemberg and the starting point of the Upper Swabian Baroque Highway.
+Even without its other interesting things to do, Ulm would be worth visiting for the magnificent Ulm Münster, topped by the tallest church spire in the world — it stands at an impressive 162 meters in height.

 See also: Where to Stay in Ulm

 In the center of Ulm stands the Münster, Germany's largest Gothic church after Cologne Cathedral.
 Started in 1377, its soaring spire was a work in progress that began in the 14th century and was finally completed in 1890 on the basis of a sketch left by Matthias Böblinger.
 The tallest church spire in the world at 162 meters — five meters taller than its counterpart in Cologne — it dominates the city skyline, and is particularly stunning when viewed from the banks of the nearby River Danube.

 Interior highlights include its fine choir stalls built in 1469, as well as the narrow staircase inside the tower (it's tough going, but the wonderful views to the Alps make the hard work worth it).
 A series of organ recitals are held throughout the summer months.
 A rather more current take on church architecture can be seen in the St. John the Baptist Church, which was extensively remodeled in the modernist style in the 1920s.